aayushdewangan11/Blockchain_Enabled_Federated_learning/README.md

 # VBFL (simulation)

 ## Introduction
-VBFL is a Proof-of-Stake (PoS) blockchain-based Federated Learning framework with a validation scheme robust against the distorted local model updates.
+A Proof-of-Stake (PoS) blockchain-based Federated Learning framework with a validation scheme robust against the distorted local model updates.
 This repo hosts an simulated implementation for VBFL written in Python.

-Please refer to [*Robust Blockchained Federated Learning with Model Validation and Proof-of-Stake Inspired Consensus*](https://arxiv.org/abs/2101.03300) for detailed explanations of the mechanisms.
-This [*video*](https://www.youtube.com/watch?v=LMseEXEITvw&t=4510s&ab_channel=HangChen) is about my talk of VBFL.

 ## Instructions to Run
 #### <ins>Suggested</ins> Environments Setup